Dobovec pri Rogatcu

 Dobovec pri Rogatcu ([ˈdoːbɔʋəts pɾi ɾɔˈɡaːtsu]) is a settlement east of the town of Rogatec in eastern Slovenia.
-The area traditionally belonged to the Styria region.
+The area is part of the traditional region of Styria.
 It is now included in the Savinja Statistical Region.

 Name

 The name of the settlement was changed from Dobovec to Dobovec pri Rogatcu in 1953.

 Church

 The local parish church, built on a small hill above the settlement, is dedicated to Saint Roch (sveti Rok) and belongs to the Roman Catholic Diocese of Celje.
 It was originally built in the 17th century and rebuilt in the 18th century.